 However, field hockey-like games have existed in many cultures throughout history (such as Mesoamerican pelota purépecha or the ancestral Gaelic sport behind both Scottish shinty and Irish hurling).
 It is more likely that this legend was ascribed to an already existent sport.
 As it stands, it isn’t feasible to determine a historical period of origin for genna.

 How to Play

 Since most of the history of the sport has not been recorded, it is unknown how genna was played in times past.
 As such, the rules for the modern version are summarized below.

 Genna is played very similarly to field hockey, with the objective of each team being to pass the ball through the opponents’ goal at the end of the field.
 Each team is typically comprised of seven players, with one positioned as a goalie.
 Each player wields a hand-carved wooden stick with which to control the ball.

 The game is played on an expansive field typically lacking any boundary markers.
-Each goal is marked by two random items sitting a certain distance apart.
-These goals serve as boundaries for the ends of the field, making the field typically a little over 100 yards long.
+Each goal is marked by two random items sitting three paces apart.
+These goals serve as boundaries for the ends of the field, making the field typically around 110 yards long.
 Though the sides of the field aren’t marked, players try to stay within an area as wide as the field is long, making the legal playing area roughly a square.

 To begin the game, two players meet in the center of the field with the ball between them.
 They hit their crooks together three times then go for the ball.
 The game is split into two 30-minute halves, and the team with the most goals by the end of the second half wins.